-Version: Two
+Version: Four

-Author: Ian Pinnock, Head of RS/PHSE
+Author: Ben Purkiss, Executive Head (Headmaster)

-Reviewed: August 2022
+Reviewed: September 2024

-Review date: September 2023
+Review date: September 2025

 Approved by: Mrs S Coutinho, Chair of Governors

 1 Introduction

 - 1.1 The aims of Relationships and Sex Education (RSE) at Copthorne Prep School are to: - Provide a framework in which sensitive discussions can take place amongst pupils and staff. - Prepare pupils for puberty, give them an understanding of sexual development and the importance of health and hygiene. - Help pupils develop feelings of self-respect, confidence and empathy. - Create a positive culture around issues of sexuality and relationships. - Teach pupils the correct vocabulary to describe themselves and their bodies. - 1.2 These above aims are embedded and taught within the PSHE Curriculum.